-- i.
-10% of its assets when the counterparty is a credit institution referred to in point 5 of Eligible Assets; or - i.
-5% of its assets, in other cases. - b) The total value of the transferable securities and the money market instruments held by a sub-fund in the issuing bodies in each of which it invests more than 5% of its assets shall not exceed 40% of the value of its assets.
+- (i) 10% of its assets when the counterparty is a credit institution referred to Section 1. paragraph f); or - (ii) 5% of its assets, in other cases. - b) The total value of the transferable securities and the money market instruments held by a sub-fund in the issuing bodies in each of which it invests more than 5% of its assets shall not exceed 40% of the value of its assets.
 That limitation shall not apply to deposits or OTC derivative transactions made with financial institutions subject to prudential supervision.